-But at a certain point these $399 (£349/AU$499) headphones can start to feel a little over-engineered, and perhaps a little too clever for their own good.
+But at a certain point these $399 (£349/AU$499) headphones can start to feel a little over-engineered, and perhaps a little too clever for their own good, even compared to other noise-cancelling headphones.
 Having headphones that can sense when you’re using them and turn themselves on and off accordingly is certainly clever, but on the occasions that it doesn’t you’ll wish Nura had just included an ‘Off’ button.

 So too does the sound personalisation mostly work, but isn’t quite the gamechanger that we’d have hoped.

 Ultimately Nura should be commended for aiming high with their debut product, it’s just a shame that not every shot has paid off.

 There’s a lot to discuss when it comes to the design of the Nuraphones.
 After all, this is a pair of headphones that almost consciously distances itself from the conventional wisdom surrounding most of its competitors.